 Parent perceptions of what children learned from listening varied by child age.
-During interviews and in open-ended survey responses, parents of all ages reported that their child gained skills, but parents of older children focused on interpersonal skills, such as teamwork and respect for others, while parents of younger children tended to focus on intrapersonal skills, such as rule-following or politeness.
+During interviews and in open-ended survey responses, parents of all ages reported that their children gained social-emotional skills, but parents of older children focused on interpersonal skills while parents of younger children tended to focus on intrapersonal skills.
 Parents of all ages mentioned math skills, but parents of younger children focused on counting and parents of older children focused on patterns.
 Parents of older children were more likely than parents of younger children to talk about how their children learned specific content knowledge, such as about the World of Work and nature.